Table of Contents:

 A well constructed wholistic campaign involving multi-faceted marketing strategy is the way forward such as email campaign, cold call, invitational marketing (blogs), etc.

 With Inbound Marketing, the B2B marketing funnel has grown and evolved to be a far superior and more actionable tool, now used to craft lead-generation strategy.
 Organizations understand the value of content that nurtures leads through the various stages of the marketing funnel.

-In this guide, we’ll cover eleven different content strategies that apply to each stage of the marketing funnel and why they work so effectively.
+In this guide, we’ll cover eleven different content marketing strategies that apply to each stage of the marketing funnel and why they work so effectively.
 But before we take a deep dive into the strategies, let’s take a few minutes to outline what a B2B marketing funnel looks like today.